Mimino666/SublimeText2-python-package-to-clipboard/README.md

         __init__.py
         z.py

-Depending on the current working file, the following package names will be stored in clipboard:
+Depending on the current working file, the following paths will be stored in clipboard:

-    (current working file)  ->  (package name copied to clipboard)
+    (current working file)  ->  (path copied to clipboard)

     x.py                    ->  x
     y.py                    ->  A.y